AutoResearch/autora-user-cookiecutter/docs/index.md

 ### Prerequisite

-To set up an online AutoRA closed-loop you need both `Python` and `Node`.
+To set up an online AutoRA closed-loop, you need both `Python` and `Node`.

 You should also consider using an IDE.
 We recommend:

 - PyCharm.
-This is a `Python`-specific integrated development environment which comes with useful tools for changing the structure of `Python` code, running tests, etc.
+This is a `Python`-specific integrated development environment that comes with useful tools for changing the structure of `Python` code, running tests, etc.
 - Visual Studio Code.
 This is a powerful general text editor with plugins to support `Python` development.